yuegracezhou/LLMater/README.md

 # LLMater

+# 🧪 Data Science in a Molecular Universe

+Supervisor: Chao Zhang (Department of Chemistry, Uppsala University) Group Members: André Ramos Ekengren, Yue Zhou, Ramkishor Prabhu Ramlal

+---

+# Table of contents

+## Topic Overview
+## Literature Survey
+## Data Overview
+## Methodologies
+## Benchmark Results
+## Future work

+---

+## ⚙️ Topic Overview

+Our project investigates the application of large language models (LLMs) to molecular and material design, focusing on molecular property prediction.

+The main goal in the end is to apply LLMs in the context of battery research, predicting the properties of electrolyte.
+We then aim to benchmark against traditional ML-models.

+We explore transformer-based architectures, planning to combine prompt engineering and parameter fine-tuning to enhance the model’s reasoning and reliability in chemistry-related tasks.

+Our work aims to bridge natural language understanding and molecular representation for improved prediction accuracy and knowledge grounding.

+---

 ## Literature Survey (from 2022)

 | Model name | Architecture | Data link | Description | Adaptation | Purpose | Year | DOI | Github link |